FalconTube/c3l/README.md

 Make your clipboard interact with an Ollama server.

 Simply use **Copy** in any application and automatically attach it to your prompt!
+Since the clipboard is so broadly available, you can chain and integrate this tool with you favourite command line applications, TUIs, GUIs and whatever you can imagine.

 ## Features